A1doranM/HowProgrammingWork/DataScience/7. Deep Learning Specialization/4. Convolutional Neural Networks/1. Foundations of Convolutional Neural Networks/01_Edge_Detection_and_Padding.md

 [ 0.0  0.0  0.0  0.0  0.0  0.0  0.0  0.0 ]
 ```

-Now convolve with rotated filter.
+Now we convolve this 8×8 padded gradient with the 3×3 rotated filter to obtain a 6×6 input gradient.

 #### Computing ∂L/∂I[0,0]: